QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ### Formatting

-It is also possible to format page number using the `Format` method.
+It is possible to format the page number using the `Format` method.

 ```csharp
 .Text(text =>